qliu95114/demystify/README.md

 # Demystify things and share ideas I am working with Everyday

 ## Things are technology are most related to Azure Platform

 1. How Packet passthrough Internet to Azure VM (not started)
-1. azurespeedstorage : terraform sample of create storage account in different region
+3. azurespeedstorage : terraform sample of create storage account in different region
-1. connectivityscript : script of connectivity testing
+4. connectivityscript : script of connectivity testing

+## Things are technology are most NOT related to Azure Platform

-1. ps_azure : random powershell script
+5. ps_azure : random powershell script
-1. ps_mediaencoder : powershell script with ffmpeg
+6. ps_mediaencoder : powershell script with ffmpeg